-The Certificate of Global Health (CGH) requires the completion of 12 credits.
+The Certificate of Global Health (CGH) requires the completion of 12 credits and can be accomplished completely online.
 Non-PUBH course transfer credits may not be applied toward the CGH.

 The Certificate in Global Health (CGH) brings together faculty and courses from across the university in an integrated program that prepares students in the health sciences, public health, and the practical social and cultural dimensions of implementing health and wellbeing programs in disadvantaged contexts.
 Students will explore links with global health challenges and prospects from the perspective of diverse fields of graduate study.
 The proposed certificate will foster a unique learning environment built around international and interdisciplinary studies.

-- HHP 544: Community-based Participatory Research Methods for Health (3 cr) - in-classroom course (UM-Missoula)
+- HHP 544: Community-based Participatory Research Methods for Health (3 cr) - on-campus course

-- ANTY 433: Indigenous Global Health and Healing (3 cr) - in-classroom course (UM-Missoula)
+- ANTY 433: Indigenous Global Health and Healing (3 cr) - on-campus course